olywoolsey/Notes/Databases/Ethics.md

 	- from that data in combination with other information
 - GDPR talks about "personal" data as morally important type of data
 - "Sensitive" personal data
-	- racial or ethnic origin
+	- Racial or ethnic origin
 	- Political opinions
 	- Religious or philosophical beliefs
 	- Membership of trade unions